Skip to content

 A

-Ocular irAEs occur overall at a frequency of 1–3%1).
-There are differences depending on the drug: approximately 1% with CTLA-4 monotherapy, 0.3–0.6% with PD-1 monotherapy, and a 2–3 times increased risk with combination therapy4).
+Ocular irAEs occur in 1–3% of all cases1).
+The incidence varies by drug type: approximately 1% with CTLA-4 monotherapy, 0.3–0.6% with PD-1 monotherapy, and a 2–3 times higher risk with combination therapy4).
 Most cases are dry eye or anterior uveitis, but posterior segment inflammation (5–20% of all ocular irAEs) can be a serious complication affecting visual prognosis.

-VKH-like findings in immune checkpoint inhibitor-associated uveitis.
+VKH-like findings of immune checkpoint inhibitor-associated uveitis.
 Fundus, fluorescein angiography, and OCT show serous retinal detachment.

 Paez-Escamilla M, et al. Challenges in posterior uveitis-tips and tricks for the retina specialist.
 J Ophthalmic Inflamm Infect.
 2023.
 Figure 1.
 PMCID: PMC10435440.
 License: CC BY.